SHAHUL-HAMEED-S2001/C-Programs/Basic Programs/README.md

 20. increases 1 to all of the given integer digit and print the sum of all digits 21.
 22. calculate the sum of the elements of each row & column in a given matrix
-23. Print Multiplication Table
+23. print Multiplication Table
-24. Print Multiplication Table using recursion
+24. print Multiplication Table using recursion
 25. takes a grade as input and displays its equivalent description
 26. take 3 arguments as input and operate appropriately on the numbers
 27. to count the number of vowels & consonants in a sentence